 It’s a tool that allows you to identify gaps in your marketing, sales and service processes.
 And you’ll see where your tactics, online and off, may break down.

-Customer Journey Mapping Defined
+Buyer Journey Defined

-But many firms end their mapping process there — at the point where a prospect becomes a new client.
+But many firms end their mapping process at the point where a prospect becomes a new client.
 That’s too bad.
-You should never think of a new contract as the end — after all, it could be the beginning of a years-long relationship.
-So your customer journey map should also explore what goes on during the client engagement, what happens between engagements, and how you can encourage former clients to become reliable referral sources.
+You should never think of closing a new client as the end of the process — after all, it could be the beginning of a years-long relationship.
+So your buyer journey map should also explore what goes on during the client engagement, what happens between engagements and how you can encourage former clients to become reliable referral sources.
 Such a comprehensive, detailed buyer journey map helps you analyze your clients’ experience and better communicate with them.
 But where do you start?
 The rest of this article introduces you to a simple model you can use to map out and enrich your B2B client’s lifecycle.

 Here’s how to tackle each part:

 Stage 1.
-The Pre-Client Experience
+The Pre-Purchase Experience

 The pre-purchase experience starts when potential buyers realize they have a problem — one they can’t solve themselves.
 As they look around for answers, they become aware of your firm (as well as your competition, of course).
 That’s great!
 You’ve overcome the first hurdle — your prospects are aware you exist.
 Next, B2B prospects need to determine whether you can help them.
-They might talk to colleagues, check out your website (and those of your competitors), and get on social media to find out how others have solved similar problems.
-Ultimately they want to find out if your firm’s expertise and past experience are relevant to their problems.
+They might talk to colleagues, check out your website (and those of your competitors) or get on social media to find out how others have solved similar problems.
+Ultimately, B2B buyers want to find out if your firm’s expertise and past experience are relevant to their problems.
 Once your potential clients decide which service providers make their short list, they usually do further research, interview the finalists and ask for pricing before making a final choice.
 At this point in the B2B buying process, there are three possible outcomes:

 - You’re hired.
 Good for you!

 - Not now.
-Frustrating, but actually not such a bad place to be…the buyer has good feelings about you, but the timing is not right.
+Frustrating, but actually not such a bad place to be.
+The buyer has good feelings about you, but the timing is not right.

 - No way — you don’t make the cut.
 In this situation, you may not even know you were in the running.
 In fact, the buyer might have completed their research without ever contacting you.